-4.4.1 Boot Modes
+3.4.1 Boot Modes

-The device DSP supports the following boot modes in the following device order: SPI 16-bit EEPROM, SPI 24-bit Flash, I2C EEPROM, and eMMC boot partition/eMMC/SD/SDHC card.
+The device DSP supports the following boot modes in the following device order: NOR Flash, NAND Flash, SPI 16-bit EEPROM, SPI 24-bit Flash, I2C EEPROM, and MMC/SD card.
 The boot mode is determined by checking for a valid boot signature on each supported boot device.
 The first boot device with a valid boot signature will be used to load and execute the user code.
-If none of the supported boot devices have a valid boot signature, the Bootloader goes into an endless loop checking the UART/USB boot mode and the device must be reset to look for another valid boot image in the supported boot modes.
+If none of the supported boot devices have a valid boot signature, the Bootloader goes into an endless loop checking the USB boot mode and the device must be reset to look for another valid boot image in the supported boot modes.

-Note: For detailed information on eMMC boot partition/eMMC/SD/SDHC and UART/USB boot modes, contact your local sales representative.
+Note: For detailed information on MMC/SD and USB boot modes, contact your local sales representative.

-4.4.2 Boot Configuration
+3.4.2 Boot Configuration